Mount Crosby Pumping Station: 1902–1921

 Major improvements were also made to the pumping station at this time.
 Much of the equipment was deemed to be inefficient and tenders were called for its upgrading, "the proposed new pumping plant was of three units, each capable of delivering 6,000,000 gallons [27,000,000 litres] of water from the Brisbane River in 24 hours".
 The accepted tender (albeit the sole tender) was Victorian company, Thompson and Co., with a total cost of £107, 641 for equipment and installation.
 Three vertical steam engines were to replace the older three.
 Three wells (the original Wells C, D, and E) were converted into dry wells and widened to accommodate the new engines, reshaping them from circular to oval.
 One of the original wells (originally Well B) was converted into a lift well and retained.
 With the expansion of the wells, the engine house required extension northwards and eastwards resulting in a larger floorplate.
-A new 15 tonne hand-operated travelling crane was installed to service the expanded building and electric lighting was also installed in the engine house at this time.
+A new 15 t hand-operated travelling crane was installed to service the expanded building and electric lighting was also installed in the engine house at this time.

 Four of the original boilers were replaced with more efficient Babcock & Wilcox boilers; this required a higher roof on the boiler house.
 On the east side of the boiler house was built a brick economiser house, adjacent to the chimney to accommodate economiser flues, components of the new equipment.
 The new pumps were operational by 1916.

 The inefficient coal transportation system was also rectified at this time when approval was given by the Board for the construction of a tramway from the Tivoli railway station to the Mount Crosby pumping station.
 The new line was to be maintained and worked by the Metropolitan Water and Sewerage Board.
-Work on the 7km tramway had been completed by December 1913 at a cost of £31,000.
+Work on the 7 km tramway had been completed by December 1913 at a cost of £31,000.
 The tramway was built to first-class railway standards.
 As it had been privately built, it could not officially be termed a railway line.
-On the west bank of the river, a 30-tonne capacity weighbridge and small cabin was constructed at the rise of the steep embankment.
+On the west bank of the river, a 30 t capacity weighbridge and small cabin was constructed at the rise of the steep embankment.
 While initial intention was for the locomotives to deliver the coal directly to the pumping station, the steep embankments on both sides of the river prevented this.
 As an alternative, electric winches were installed on each side of the river to haul the wagons across the bridge to the station.
 The tramway was continuously used until 1945 when trucks replaced it.